bcgov/MyGovBC-CAPTCHA-Service/README.md

 * https://github.com/bcgov/MyGovBC-CAPTCHA-Widget

-#### Overall System Use Case
+#### Overall Use Case

-1. Client loads widget and a resource identifier (like a nonce)
+1. User agent i.e. browser loads the widget, feeding it with a nonce a.k.a. resource identifier
-2. Widget executes and displays CAPTCHA challenge to user
+2. Widget calls Service and displays CAPTCHA challenge to user
 3. User responds to challenge
 4. Widget sends user response to Service
-5. Service verifies response
+5. Service validates the response
-6. Service returns signed JWT including the nonce
+6. Service returns validation result and a signed JWT containing the nonce if passes
-7. Widget notifies Client of success/failure
+7. Widget displays success/failure to user
-8. Client includes JWT in Resource API call
+8. User agent includes the JWT in Resource API call i.e. form submission
-9. Resource API confirms the validity of the signed JWT in one of two ways
+9. Resource API confirms the validity of the signed JWT in one of the two ways
-    1. decode the JWT using the secret and compare the resource identifier in the decoded JWT with resource identifier obtained from request
+    1. if Resource API holds the shared secret, then it can decode the JWT using the shared secret and compare the nonce in the decoded JWT with nonce associated with the request
-    2. call the `/verify/jwt` service API, passing JWT and resource identifier obtained from request
+    2. call the `/verify/jwt` service API, passing JWT and nonce associated with the request.
+In such case Resource API doesn't need to hold the shared secret.
-10. Resource API allows/denies access to resource based on the outcome of the validation
+10. Resource API allows/denies access to resource based on the outcome of the JWT validation

 ###### Git Checkout and initialization:
 ```